jakobzhao/geog595/02_cyber/pe.md

 [University 2]: http://www.univ2.edu
 [University 3]: http://www.univ3.edu
 ```
->**Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).
+**Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).

 3\.
 In fact, you can use any text editor to generate Markdown files.
 If you do not have `Atom` at hand, you can use `Notepad` as well.
+Another Markdown editor I recommend is `Typora`.
 Please let the instructor know if you meet any difficulty in installing this plugin.

 ### 3.3 Upload files to GitHub